-The Problem
+The problem

-A refinery in Saudi Arabia needed to optimize its SRU system to increase its efficiency and reduce costs.
+A refinery in Saudi Arabia needed to optimise its SRU system (see Figure 2) in order to increase its efficiency and reduce costs.
 The plant team at the refinery quickly identified the need for more accurate and reliable measurement of air on the boiler's main air feeder line, which would require a more robust air flow sensing technology.

-The refinery's engineering company in Southern Europe contacted the applications specialists at Fluid Components International (FCI) and Precision Fluid Controls.
-They explained the importance of closely controlling the ratio between the H_2S acid gas, the tail gas and the available oxygen (air) as crucial to effective operation of the SRU system.
-The SRU system's air feed includes a main air feed and a trim air feed to closely control the total air feed to the boiler.
+The refinery's engineering company in southern Europe contacted the applications specialists at Fluid Components International (FCI) and Precision Fluid Controls.
+They explained the importance of closely controlling the ratio between the H2S acid gas, the tail gas, and the available oxygen (air), as this was crucial to the effective operation of the SRU system.
+The system's air feed included a main air feed and a trim air feed to closely control the total air feed to the boiler.